How to Save on Home Heating Costs as Natural Gas Increases

 • Testing and cleaning gas burners for proper operation.

-• Examining the heat exchanger for cracks to avoid dangerous carbon monoxide leaks.
+• Examining the heat exchanger for cracks to prevent deadly carbon monoxide leaks.

-• Tracking warm air flow and blower operation to guarantee peak performance.
+• Tracking warm air flow and blower operation to ensure peak performance.

-• Inspecting the gas valve to ensure fuel supply pressure is correct.
+• Inspecting the gas valve to make sure fuel supply pressure is right.

 • Inspecting electrical parts for problems.

-• Checking your thermostat to ensure it’s working right.
+• Taking a look at your thermostat to make sure it’s working right.

-Having your HVAC system maintained each year helps manage energy use, decreases the likelihood of breakdowns and may even make your heating system last longer.
+Having your HVAC system maintained each year helps control energy use, decreases the likelihood of breakdowns and may even make your heating system last longer.
 Plus, most manufacturers require it to keep your valuable warranty valid.
-This warranty protects you if a significant component, such as the heat exchanger, fails on your home's heating system during a specific period.
+This warranty shields you if a significant part, such as the heat exchanger, breaks on your home’s heating system during a certain period.

-We know you're busy and that it's easy to forget about scheduling your furnace tune-ups.
-That's why we offer membership programs designed to make your life better while helping you save money.
+We know you’re busy and that it’s easy to overlook booking your furnace tune-ups.
+That’s why we offer membership programs designed to make your life easier while helping you save money.

-With our best-value Maintenance+™, you'll receive regular preventive maintenance plus:
+With our best-value Maintenance+™, you’ll enjoy regular preventive maintenance plus:

 • Energy savings up to 30%**